Science 8

 poop feces.

-- The nervous system consists of the brain, spinal cord, and branches of nerves and neurons covering the whole body.
+- The nervous system consists of the brain, spinal cord, and branches of nerves and neurons covering

 - The excretory system eliminates waste products from the blood using the kidney by producing